 Stage 4 • 16+ Years • 2002 - Present

 - 2002 - We started a new marketing campaign using the OEM Panels brand.
 This introduced us to new customers across the US and new applications.
 Our customer base and revenue started growing and this allowed us to continue investing in new technology to provide more service and better pricing.

-- 2004 – We started using new automated production equipment.
-We started machine cutting, stripping and labeling wires for 100% repeat panels.
-This allowed us to produce their wires before their parts arrived.
+- 2004 - We started using a new automated wire processing machine.
+We started machine cutting, stripping and labeling wires.
+This allowed us to produce panel wires before panel parts arrived.
 This added scheduling flexibility for 100% repeat panels and improved their delivery and pricing.

-- 2008 – We started using new design software.
+- 2008 - We started using new design software.
 It now produces the data our automated production equipment will use while we're designing a panel.
 This allows us to produce wires for all panels before their parts arrive.
-This adds scheduling flexibility for all panels and improves their delivery and pricing.
+This adds scheduling flexibility for all panels and improves delivery and pricing.